Supervisor of Dental Assistants I, II

 DOCS Health is committed to ensuring equal employment opportunity.
 All employment decisions, policies, and practices are in accordance with applicable federal, state, and local anti-discrimination laws.
 DOCS Health will not engage in or tolerate unlawful discrimination (including any form of unlawful harassment) on account of a person's sex (including pregnancy), age, race, color, religion, national origin, ancestry, citizenship, physical or mental disability, sexual orientation, gender nonconformity, status as a transgender individual, gender identity, genetic information, marital status, family responsibility, armed services, or any other status protected by law.

-Medical Assistant Clinical
+Medical Assistant Clinical - Full-Time

-Dental Assistant Job In Anchorage, AK
+Dental assistant job in Anchorage, AK

-Medical Assistant, OPA Lake Otis, Full-time
+Medical Assistant, OPA Lake Otis - Anchorage, Full-time

 Non-Certified - $20.00 $30.50 per hour (DOE)